kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Frame-by-frame animation playback

 You can force the game to play one frame at a time (in training mode only).
-Read on in `F3 - Freeze game` secion and sections after that.
+Read on in `F3 - Freeze game` section and sections after that.

 ### F1 - GIF mode